GEO Group: U.S. federal contracts and political donations

+The second Trump administration increased federal ICE contracts with GEO Group beginning in 2025.
+GEO Group reported total revenue of $2.6 billion in 2025, up 6% from 2024.

+On February 26, 2025, GEO Group signed a $1 billion, 15-year contract with the federal government to reopen Delaney Hall in Newark, New Jersey, as an immigration detention facility with capacity to detain up to 1,000 people.
+After reopening, on May 1, Delaney Hall and Geo Group have variously refused access to government officials, including Governor Mikie Sherrill.
+The facility has been the site of on-going protests inside and outside, with increasing criticism and allegations of inhumane conditions including and mistreatment of detainees against the company and its founder Zoley.

+On July 13, 2026, GEO Group announced that they had received a five-year support contract with ICE to reopen a previously shuttered correctional facility in Hudson, Colorado, as the Big Horn facility, a 1,188-bed immigrant detention center.
+The deal, estimated at $529 million, "nearly doubles Colorado's immigration detention capacity".

 Australian contracts

 GEO operated the Parklea prison from 2009 to 2018, when the government ended the contract and excluded GEO from bidding on the new contract, while allowing industry competitors to do so.
 Serious security breaches over the preceding years had included a guard being stabbed.
 Chronic problems had surfaced, including an inmate in another prison being discovered with secret architectural plans for a new maximum-security wing at Parklea.
 Another inmate filmed himself with a weapon and illegal drugs, and the video was distributed throughout the country.

 During the COVID-19 pandemic, the disease became widespread in prisons, including those operated by GEO Group, leading for calls for low-risk inmates to be released to stem the spread of the disease in those environments.